-Direct deposit is convenient, safe and fast, with funds deposited directly into your bank account.
+When you set up a direct deposit, funds will be delivered directly into your bank account.
 This is currently the only way to receive your money from a bursary, award, or scholarship.
+Direct deposit is convenient, safe, and fast.

 When to set up direct deposit